camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 # Before Starting

-Before starting, make sure to download the [Camunda BPM WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/) and extract it to a folder.
+Before starting, make sure to download the [Camunda Platform WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/) and extract it to a folder.
 We will call this folder `$CAMUNDA_HOME` in the following explanations.

 # Configuring the Database